Continuing Education Activity

 - Outline the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients undergoing cardiac catheterization.

-For cardiac catheterization procedures that require arterial access, the 2 common sites used include common femoral artery and radial artery.
+For cardiac catheterization procedures that require arterial access, the 2 common sites used include the common femoral artery and radial artery.

-The target for femoral puncture is the midpoint of the common femoral artery between the origin of the inferior epigastric artery, and the bifurcation of the superficial and profunda branches and this is usually at the center of the femoral head.
+The target for femoral puncture is the midpoint of the common femoral artery between the origin of the inferior epigastric artery and the bifurcation of the superficial and profunda branches, which is usually at the center of the femoral head.
 The femoral artery crosses the inguinal ligament at its midpoint, and an imaginary line joining the bony landmarks of the iliac crest and pubic symphysis defines the path of the inguinal ligament.
 Placing a metal clip at the proposed puncture site and performing a quick fluoro exam to confirm the relationship to the femoral head can improve the accuracy of the puncture site.
 Some centers routinely acquire femoral access under ultrasound guidance.
-This has shown to decrease the risk of complications by 49% in one published series.
-It is essential to access the femoral artery at the appropriate site as adequate hemostasis can be achieved by applying the manual compression over the artery against the femoral head.
+This has been shown to decrease the risk of complications by 49% in one published series.
+It is essential to access the femoral artery at the appropriate site as adequate hemostasis can be achieved by applying manual compression over the artery against the femoral head.
 Higher puncture sites will increase the risk of retroperitoneal bleed, and lower puncture sites will increase the risk of pseudoaneurysm formation.

-Optimizing vascular access using fluoroscopy or ultrasound to visualize the anatomical landmarks and accessing the artery using lower profile catheters including micropuncture sheaths can minimize the risk of access site complications.
+Optimizing vascular access using fluoroscopy or ultrasound to visualize the anatomical landmarks and accessing the artery using lower profile catheters, including micropuncture sheaths, can minimize the risk of access site complications.

 Transradial versus Transfemoral Approaches

 The risk of major complications during diagnostic cardiac catheterization procedure is usually less than 1%, and the risk and the risk of mortality of 0.05% for diagnostic procedures.
 For any patient, the complication rate is dependent on multiple factors and is dependent on the demographics of the patient, vascular anatomy, co-morbid conditions, clinical presentation, the procedure being performed, and the experience of the operator.
-The complications can be minor as discomfort at the site of catheterization to major ones like death.
+The complications can be minor as discomfort at the site of catheterization, to major ones like death.

 Local Vascular Complications

-Direct communication between the arterial and venous puncture sites with ongoing bleeding from the arterial access site leads to the fistula formation and are associated with a thrill or continuous bruit on examination.
+Direct communication between the arterial and venous puncture sites with ongoing bleeding from the arterial access site leads to the fistula formation and is associated with a thrill or continuous bruit on examination.
 These usually will require surgical exploration as they are unlikely to heal spontaneously and may expand with time.

-This is an infrequent complication and occurs in patients with an increased atherosclerotic burden, tortuous arteries, or traumatic sheath placement.
+This infrequent complication occurs in patients with an increased atherosclerotic burden, tortuous arteries, or traumatic sheath placement.
 Non-flow limiting dissections usually heal spontaneously following sheath removal.
 A flow limiting large dissections could lead to acute limb ischemia and should be treated immediately with angioplasty and stenting.
 Vascular surgery is usually reserved for patients with failed percutaneous techniques.